-4.7.6 Publication of the Re-keyed Certificate by the STI-CA
+4.7.6 Publication of the Re-keyed Certificate by the CA

-All STI-CA certificates shall be published by the subscriber as specified in Section 2.
+All CA certificates shall be published as specified in Section 2.

-4.7.7 Notification of Certificate Issuance by the STI-CA to Other Entities
+4.7.7 Notification of Certificate Issuance by the CA to other Entities

 No entities other than those described in previous Sections (e.g., Subscribers) shall be notified of the new certificate issuance.